-It seems that so many like minded people want a slice of life on the open road.
-But we hardly see Brits abroad where are they?
+It seems that so many like minded people want a slice of life on the open road, but we hardly see Brits abroad, so where are they?
 Do they not venture that far from home?
 Maybe they just head for the same destination?

 Many were booked up until the end of the Winter season, giving no option for those with no booking, to park up wherever and however they could.

 It had seemed, that most of Great Britain had taken the plunge into the world of vanlife, motorhomes and campervans!

 Perhaps it’s still Spain that’s the Summer hotspot as well as the Winter getaway?
 Has the traditional British holidaymaker made the transition into the motorhome world instead of flying down to the Spanish coast?

-Whilst there may have been a shortage in our fellow countrymen to exchange conversation with.
-We certainly met some wonderful people from other various nationalities.
+Whilst there may have been a shortage in our fellow countrymen to exchange conversation with, we certainly met some wonderful people from other various nationalities.

-One of our first stops in Germany, saw us being welcomed by our neighbours.
-An elderly German couple, providing us with a selection of cold meats to try with our lunch time snack.
+For example, one of our first stops in Germany, saw us welcomed by our neighbours, an elderly German couple, providing us with a selection of cold meats to try with our lunch time snack.

-On another occasion after a day hiking in the glacial valleys, North of Lake Garda.
-We parked up at a welcome overnight wild camping spot, alongside a small lake.
-Here, we were soon joined by a young German couple in their VW campervan.
-As the previous occupants had already built a campfire which was lit, we settled down to a memorable evening under the stars.
+On another occasion, after a day hiking in the glacial valleys, North of Lake Garda, we parked up at an overnight wild camping spot, alongside a small lake.
+Here, we were joined by a young German couple in their VW campervan.
+The previous occupants had already built a campfire which was lit, so we settled down to a memorable evening under the stars.

 A week or so later, sure enough, they had ventured up to North Wales and experienced our local area including the forest trails that we’d suggested.
 Including a lovely campsite overlooking the majestic Moel Siabod moutain peak.
 It was lovely to exchange our Instagram profiles to capture the moment.